-All products have been developed in unified channel programming (UCP) technology.
+The Target of Evaluation (TOE) comprises the products as listed on the cover page and described in the further in unified channel programming (UCP) technology.
 UCP stands for an improved way of programming the EEPROM.
 Using UCP technology provides major benefits: